-- Allows only listed businesses to operate onsite, including essential businesses, outdoor businesses, healthcare operations, and certain additional businesses; - Allows other businesses only to operate Minimum Basic Operations (as defined in the Order) onsite; - Requires that businesses continue to maximize the number of people who work remotely from home to the extent possible; - Requires businesses to complete and post a Social Distancing Protocol checklist in the form attached to the Order as Appendix A; - Requires businesses to direct personnel to stay home when sick and prohibits adverse action against personnel for doing so; - Requires businesses and governmental entities to report to the San Francisco Department of Public Health when three or more personnel test positive for the virus that causes COVID-19 within a two-week period; - Requires businesses to post certain signage, including for many indoor businesses signage regarding ventilation systems; - Urges businesses that operate indoors to implement ventilation guidelines and requires at least one ventilation measure for certain of those businesses; - Allows for customers to use reusable shopping bags at businesses; and - Requires businesses to cancel reservations or appointments without a financial penalty when a customer has a COVID-19 related reason.
+- Allows only listed businesses to operate onsite, including essential businesses, outdoor businesses, healthcare operations, and certain additional businesses; - Allows other businesses only to operate Minimum Basic Operations (as defined in the Order) onsite; - Requires that businesses continue to maximize the number of people who work remotely from home to the extent possible; - Requires businesses to complete and post a Social Distancing Protocol checklist in the form attached to the Order as Appendix A; - Requires businesses to direct personnel to stay home when sick and prohibits adverse action against personnel for doing so;

+- Requires businesses and governmental entities to report to the San Francisco Department of Public Health when three or more personnel test positive for the virus that causes COVID-19 within a two-week period; - Requires businesses to post certain signage, including for many indoor businesses signage regarding ventilation systems; - Urges businesses that operate indoors to implement ventilation guidelines, requires all businesses that operate indoors and are open to members of the public to post a placard about what, if any, ventilation measures they are implementing, and requires at least one ventilation measure for certain of those businesses; - Allows for customers to use reusable shopping bags at businesses; and - Requires businesses to cancel reservations or appointments without a financial penalty when a customer has a COVID-19 related reason.

 Mandatory Best Practices Health Officer Directives.
-The Order requires that businesses and other entities review and comply with any applicable Health Officer Directives, and many of them require a Health and Safety Plan be completed and posted.
+The Order requires that businesses and other entities currently permitted to operate review and comply with any applicable Health Officer Directives, and many of them require a Health and Safety Plan be completed and posted.
 These requirements include measures to help protect health of workers and customers, such as face covering, social distancing and sanitation protocols and in many instances capacity limits.
-There are currently directives for many types of businesses and activities, including: construction projects; food delivery and take-out restaurants; residential delivery services; grocery stores, pharmacies, farmer's markets, and hardware stores; healthcare operations that offer elective surgeries, dental care, or ambulatory care; retail stores that offer curbside pickup; manufacturing and warehousing; summer camps; child care; golf and tennis facilities; outdoor dining; indoor retail sales and services; outdoor and indoor personal services; outdoor and indoor gyms and fitness facilities, lodging facilities; outdoor gatherings; and office environments.
 All directives are available online at www.sfdph.org/directives.

 Term.
-This Order will remain in effect, without a specific expiration date, for so long as the threat of the pandemic continues, or until this Order is otherwise extended, rescinded, superseded, or amended in writing by the Health Officer.
-But the Health Officer will continue to carefully monitor the evolving situation and will periodically revise this Order to loosen - or, if need be, tighten - restrictions as conditions warrant, to help further the safer economic recovery and resumption of activities.
+This Order will remain in effect, without a specific expiration date, for so long as the threat of the pandemic continues, but the more restrictive obligations included in the December 4, 2020 amendments to the Order will remain in effect until 12:01 a.m. on January 4, 2021.
+The Order may be extended, rescinded, superseded, or amended in writing by the Health Officer depending on local conditions and health indicators and as may otherwise be required by the State.
+The Health Officer will continue to carefully monitor the evolving situation and will periodically revise this Order to loosen - or, if need be, tighten - restrictions as conditions warrant, to help further the safer economic recovery and resumption of activities.